aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/jwks.md

 <code>issuer: vector&lt;u8&gt;</code>
 </dt>
 <dd>
- The utf-8 encoding of the issuer string (e.g., "https://www.facebook.com").
+ The utf&#45;8 encoding of the issuer string (e.g., &quot;https://www.facebook.com&quot;).
 </dd>
 <dt>
 <code>version: u64</code>
 </dt>
 <dd>
- A version number is needed by JWK consensus to dedup the updates. e.g, when on chain version = 5, multiple nodes can propose an update with version = 6.
- Bumped every time the JWKs for the current issuer is updated.
- The Rust authenticator only uses the latest version.
+ A version number is needed by JWK consensus to dedup the updates.<br/> e.g, when on chain version &#61; 5, multiple nodes can propose an update with version &#61; 6.<br/> Bumped every time the JWKs for the current issuer is updated.<br/> The Rust authenticator only uses the latest version.
 </dd>
 <dt>
 <code>jwks: vector&lt;jwks::JWK&gt;</code>
 </dt>
 <dd>
- Vector of <code>JWK</code>'s sorted by their unique ID (from <code>get_jwk_id</code>) in dictionary order.
+ Vector of <code>JWK</code>&apos;s sorted by their unique ID (from <code>get_jwk_id</code>) in dictionary order.
 </dd>
 </dl>